niklasnorin/red-thesis/report/11-discussion.md

 FUSE is apparently notorious for being slow [[#](?)] but no benchmarking has been done.

+### Run as Native SysFS Linux Kernel Module Driver

+Instead of using FUSE, create a native SysFS module which contains logic for
+1. Exposing arbitrary GPIOlib compatible folders
+2. Support mapping the GPIO:s in these folders to each other
+3. Support "GPIO passthrough" to write to the real GPIO:s

+This would probably be *a lot* faster than FUSE.
+However, it would require the kernel module to be compiled for each platform.

 ### Support more drivers
 - SPI
 - I2C